au5ton/picross/README.md

 # picross
 Release 1.0 of my Picross project.
-Includes main menus and random puzzles of variable sizes, but all puzzles are random for now.
+Includes main menus and random puzzles of variable sizes; ALL puzzles are 100% solvable!

 COMING SOON:
 - Resizable window